Annyou/dss-sql-workshop/README.md

 # dss-sql-workshop

-presented by nicole chen and ricky pan as part of the workshop series brought together by data science society at berkeley
+presented by nicole chen and ricky pan as part of the data science workshop series brought together by data science society at berkeley

 ## pre-workshop
 0. rsvp at http://bit.ly/2h3RFuH
-1. if you'd like, set up your environment by following sqliteSetup.pdf
+1. follow event updates at http://bit.ly/2h3SrYD
-2. follow event updates at http://bit.ly/2h3SrYD
+2. if you'd like, set up your environment by following sqliteSetup.pdf

 ## slides
 0. without solution: http://bit.ly/2h3qcJh